vector-js/vector/website/content/_index.md

 ### TSpan

 A text span element allows for text to be styled and positioned differently within a body of text.
-In the example below, a word is randomly selected to be bolded.
+In the example below, a word is randomly selected to be bold to emphasize a part of the sentence.

 {{< highlight javascript>}}
 let text = interactive.text( 50, 75, '');